 Class of 2021

-Annalena Bellm is a Civil Engineering major and intends to minor in German and Engineering Corporate Practice.
+Annalena Bellm is a Civil Engineering major and intends to double minor in Business Management and German.
 Annalena is passionate about finding creative, interdisciplinary, and innovative solutions to the growing problems involving sustainability, specifically those aiding homeless citizens.
-This motivates her interest in researching the application of smart city technology to sustainable urban development in order to find comprehensive solutions.
-Annalena plans to work with cities in developing these technologies, such as the city of South Bend and other communities around the world, to advance environmental city planning projects.
-During the summer, Annalena studied abroad in Rome as part of the Notre Dame Engineering Rome Study Abroad Program.
-Starting this Spring, she will be working on a laboratory research project for Prof. Antonio Simonetti to conduct hydrology isotope analyses.
+This motivates her interest in researching the application of smart city technology to sustainable urban development.
+Annalena plans to work with cities in developing these technologies, such as the city of South Bend and communities around the world, to advance sustainable city planning projects.
+During the summer of 2018 Annalena studied abroad in Europe, as part of the Notre Dame Engineering Rome Program.
+This Spring, she began to work on a Notre Dame laboratory research project for Prof. Antonio Simonetti to conduct hydrology isotope analyses.
 As part of her DAAD funded Rise Germany Scholarship this coming summer, Annalena plans on completing a three months research internship with the Institute of Building Structures and Structural Design at the University of Stuttgart, Germany on “Sustainable Fibre-Reinforcements for Lightweight Roofs and Ceilings.”
-Outside the classroom, Annalena is the President of Notre Dame SWE Tech Team Chapter, a Welcome Weekend counselor, a volunteer at the Center for the Homeless in South Bend and competes in various interhall sports.
+Outside the classroom, Annalena is the President of Notre Dame’s SWE Tech Team Chapter, a Welcome Weekend counselor, a volunteer at the Center for the Homeless in South Bend and competes in various interhall sports.

 Jacob Galden is a Chemical Engineering major with an interest in pursuing an Art History minor and a Materials concentration.
 Jacob has conducted research analyzing mica crystals on Colonial American currency under Professor Khachatur Manukyan, and he maintains a job at the Library Conservation Lab on campus.
 The summer of 2018, Jacob conducted research on campus as part of the NDnano Undergraduate Research Fellowship and investigated the properties of polymer nanofilms under Professor Tengfei Luo.
 Outside of academics, Jacob is passionate about music and regularly DJ’s on both WSND and WVFI.
 He also plays guitar and enjoys producing music using Ableton, as well as undertaking side projects such as gardening or baking.
 Jacob intends to attend graduate school after Notre Dame to pursue a career in academic research.